aorkney/Bats_n_Birds/README.md

 in a consorted way, independently of other body regions, are known as 'evolutionary modules'.

-Fig 2: Pairwise_integration_handwing_resolved.R (Run time on aforementioned machine specifications is 2 minutes) This figure further probes evolutionary covariances of skeletal proportions within the bat body plan, exploring whether additional insight is gained by subdividing the bat handwing into its major supporting digits.
+Fig 2: Figure_2_final.R (Run time on aforementioned machine specifications is 2 minutes) This figure further probes evolutionary covariances of skeletal proportions within the bat body plan, exploring whether additional insight is gained by subdividing the bat handwing into its major supporting digits.